etcet/HNES/README.md

 Thanks to Jiahua (jwang47) for his fork of Már Örlygsson's (maranomynet) linkify JQuery plugin.

 Thanks for Dan Harper (danharper) and to Will Ridgers (wridgers) for some CSS fixes.

+Thanks for Nuno Santos (nfvs) for styling the login page and other fixes.